 22.9.1.1 Laying: Before laying cement concrete for grading, the level markings to the required slope/gradient shall be made only with cement concrete on the surface of the slab at suitable spacing with the help of string and steel tape (Measuring tape) so that the mason can lay the concrete to the required thickness, slope / gradient easily in between the two level markings.
 On getting the level marking approved by the Site Engineer the surface should be sprinkled with thick cement slurry and the concrete should be laid carefully, without throwing from height, in predetermined strips.
-The concrete should be consolidated by specially made wooden tamping.
-After the tamping is done the surface should be finished to required slope/gradient with wooden trowels without leaving any spots of loose aggregates etc. The mixed cement concrete remains unused for more than half an hour of its mixing.
+The concrete should be finished to required slope/gradient with wooden trowels without leaving any spots of loose aggregates etc. The mixed cement concrete must be laid in position, within half an hour of its mixing.
 In case any quantity of concrete remains unused for more than half an hour the same should be rejected and removed from the site.